AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Topics.md

 An array of Access Rights strings

 ## ``GET api/v1/tenants/{tenantId}/namespaces/{namespaceId}/topics/{topicId}/owner``
-Get the Owner for a particular Topic
+Get the Owner for a particular Topic.

 ### Parameters